CASE STUDY | EventBase

 Live scaling operations saved directly to your event

-Inventory changes on-the-fly, without waiting for approvals from Ticketmaster
+Inventory changes on-the-fly, without waiting for Ticketmaster

 Scaling & Inventory

 The two primary map-based operations are Inventory and Scaling, which until now were handled by two separate applications.
-We first combined them onto the same ISM, but there was more work to be done as each tool lacked some key features.
+We first combined them onto the same interactive seat map (ISM), but there was more work to be done as each tool lacked some key features.
 For example, the pricing information developed in the Scaling tool could not be saved directly to the manifest, which is the database of seats in a venue which can be sold for a particular event; it had to be input, by Ticketmaster support, in a separate step using the data manually exported - on paper - from Scaling as a guide.
 We fixed that so that scaling data was saved directly to the inventory database as soon as clients were satisfied with the results.

 No more waiting for Ticketmaster to build new maps for each and every concert